PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 category can then be given the structure of a unitary ribbon (pre-)fusion category.
 (Note that the number of isomorphism classes of simple objects, i.e. the number of non-equivalent irreps, is finite only in the case of a finite group).
-This example is very relevant to working with symmetries in TensorXD.jl.
+This example is very relevant to working with symmetries in TensorLabXD.jl.

 Fusion categories have a number of simplifying properties.
 A pivotal fusion category is spherical as soon as ``\mathrm{dim}_{\mathrm{l}}(V_i) = \mathrm{dim}_{\mathrm{r}}(V_i)``